BrookSK/BrookSK.github.io/README.md

 Project status:

 The project is currently in production, finalized the base structure and visuals, more receiving updates with new things.
-Date of the last version of the project: January.
+Date of the last version of the project: February.

 Technologies used: